qgis/QGIS-Enhancement-Proposals/qep-344-copy-move-rotate-annotation-layers.md

 Once an annotation item is selected, users will be able to:

 - **Move** the item using a click & drag with the primary mouse button.
-- **Copy/Paste** current selection.
-This will  be achieved using the `ctrl+c` (copy), `ctrl+x` (cut) and `ctrl+v` (paste) shortcuts.
-When pasted, the new items will appear with a slight offset from their original position.
+- **Copy/Paste** the current selection using the standard shortcuts: `ctrl+c` (copy), `ctrl+x` (cut), and `ctrl+v` (paste).
+When pasted, the new items will be positioned relative to the current mouse cursor — the top-left corner of the pasted annotations will align with the cursor location.
+The `ctrl+shift+v` shortcut will be used for the paste in place action.
-- **Rotate** the item using a spinbox widget, displayed as an overlay in the top-right corner of the map canvas.
+- **Rotate** the item interactively using a spinbox widget, displayed as an overlay in the top-right corner of the map canvas.

 Multiple annotation items will be selectable using a **rubberband selection**.
-All operations will apply to the selected group. `Shift` modifier will allow to add elements to the current selection and `ctrl` to remove elements.
+All operations will apply to the selected group. `Shift` modifier will allow to add elements to the current selection,`ctrl` to remove elements, and `alt` to invert the selection.
+Combinations of modifiers for intersect/within selections will also be possible, similar to the select features tool behaviour.

 ### Code Changes Overview